 The Walker Power Building, one of Windsor's most iconic buildings — equal parts ugly and beautiful — has been sold, the real estate agent representing the seller tells CBC Windsor.

 The building is off the market as of today, says real estate agent Barbara Oczachowski.

 Its listing has been removed from the Remax website and Oczachowski says the new owner is scheduled to sign the deal today.
 It's not yet clear whether there are conditions on the sale.

 Rosemary Howe sold the property.
 She took over the building when her husband died.

 Covered in climbing ivy and often the site of wedding photos during the summer, the building was once used by Hiram Walker's whiskey operation in the area.

-The 60,000-square-foot, red-brick building at 325 Devonshire Rd., south of Riverside Drive E. and just west of Walker Road, faces the Detroit River and has been for sale for years.
+The 60,000-square-foot, red-brick building at 325 Devonshire Rd., south of Riverside Drive E. and just west of Walker Road, faces the Detroit River.

 The building is wedged between what used to be two railway sidings.
 The most recent asking price was $895,000.

 The building is on the city's heritage registry, which means the new owner can't tear the building down without council approval, but it can be renovated.